GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

 ---
 title: Import a CSV file into a Cloud Bigtable table
 description: Learn how to import a CSV file into a Cloud Bigtable table.
-author: thebilly
+author: billyjacobson
 tags: Cloud Bigtable, Dataflow, Java
 date_published: 2018-06-26
 ---

+Billy Jacobson | Developer Programs Engineer | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial will walk you through importing data into a Cloud Bigtable table.
+This tutorial walks you through importing data into a Cloud Bigtable table.
-Using Cloud Dataflow, we will take a CSV file and map each row to a table row and use the headers as column qualifiers all placed under the same column family for simplicity.
+Using Dataflow, we will take a CSV file and map each row to a table row and use the headers as column qualifiers all placed under the same column family for simplicity.